-You should run your brute force key finder with every pair of frequency table and ciphertext file.
-For each pair, report the key indices that the program found, the decryption produced, and whether or not the decryption appears to be meaningful text.
+Run your brute force key finder with every pair of frequency table and ciphertext file.
+For each pair, report the key indices that the program found, whether or not the decryption appears to be correct, and if it does, the decrypted plaintext itself.
+You might find it convenient to write a shell script or a python program to automate this part of the assignment.